 - Archive: How to submit your Division III to the Hampshire College Archives

 Global Education – Explore the possibilities for incorporating a global experience into your Div III.
 Obviously, you’ll need lots of lead time.
 See what GEO has to offer you.

 Community Placements – Hoping to have a community site for your Division III?
 Make sure to work early with an office that can help you find the right organization.
-See the folks in Community Partnerships for Social Change (CPSC), Childhood Youth and Learning (CYL), Civil Liberties and Public Policy (CLPP), Career Options Resource Center (CORC), or Culture Brain and Development (CBD) – or talk to your committee members!
+See the folks from the Community Commons in the Knowledge Commons, the Childhood Youth and Learning (CYL), Civil Liberties and Public Policy (CLPP), Career Options Resource Center (CORC), or Culture Brain and Development (CBD) – or talk to your committee members!

 Institutional Review Board (IRB) – Doing research with human participants?
 You will need to complete an IRB application.
 Read more about the process and talk with your committee about a proposal.
 Be aware of the deadlines for proposals and get yours in as early as possible so it doesn’t hold up your work (doing the proposal helps you think about your purposes and your methods – so it is really helpful).